yaelz/next-test/README.md

 #### ts

 ## Qs
-1. what happens when the movie title is long?
+1. What happens when the movie title is long?
+2. Some don't have stars